robinkarim/Production-Book/docs/ini/using-the-ini-dashboards.rst

 6. Diagnostics

-To learn more about the CIRRENT™ Console please review this INI User Guide.
+To learn more about the CIRRENT™ Console please review this `INI User Guide </ini/ini-console-user-guide.html>`_.